 You will learn: how to add feature layers to a 2D map.

 With the ArcGIS Runtime SDK for iOS and ArcGIS Online it's easy to create a new web mapping app that displays a basemap and layer.
 ArcGIS Online hosts a number of tile and vector tile basemaps that you can choose from, including streets, satellite, streets-vector, and streets-navigation-vector.
 You can also add your own datasets by adding feature layers.
 These layers are hosted by ArcGIS Online or by other ArcGIS servers.
 By default, feature layers will draw with pre-set symbols to fill the extent of map, but you can customize this by setting your own styles with a renderer or using a SQL expression to limit the data retrieved.

-In this lab, you will build a simple mapping app with the topographic vector basemap and a feature layer that represents trailheads near Los Angeles.
+In this tutorial, you will build a simple mapping app with the topographic vector basemap and a feature layer that represents trailheads near Los Angeles.

 In the project navigator, open the ViewController.swift file.
 Update the